cboulay/SERF/python/README.md

 # Evoked Electrophysiological Response Feedback (EERF)

-## Python data API

-This project createts a database and API for evoked electrophysiological response data.
-This database may be accessed through a simple web interface or directly from within Python.
+[eerf](https://github.com/cboulay/EERF/tree/master/python/eerf) is a Django project and app.
+[eerfx](https://github.com/cboulay/EERF/tree/master/python/eerfx) is a simple Python package that contains a few helpers for EERF.
+It can be installed as a Python package using setup.py found in this directory. scratch.py is a file I use for quick debugging of test code.
+You can ignore it. standalone.py has some examples for using the Django ORM outside of a Django web server environment.

-### Installing Python and the API's dependencies
+### Installing Python and some Python packages

-Dependencies include Numpy, ?Scipy, Django, and MySQL-python.
-Numpy, Scipy, and Django all have extensive documentation on how to install those packages.
-Please consult their respective pages.
-MySQL-python is a little tricky to install on OSX and the information is difficult to find.
+Since these packages are designed to be used with [BCPy2000](http://bci2000.org/downloads/BCPy2000/BCPy2000.html), I will assume that you at least have read [its page](http://bci2000.org/downloads/BCPy2000/Download.html) on how to download and install Python and some packages for use with BCPy2000.
+As of this writing, BCPy2000 requires an older version of IPython (0.10) which is incompatible with Python >=2.7.
+It also relies on VisionEgg which is incompatible with newer versions of PyOpenGL.
+Work is underway to make BCPy2000 compatible with newer versions of Python and these other packages, but for now, you are probably better off simply installing Python as described on the BCPy2000 page.

+Beyond the installation listed there, this project also requires MySQL, Django and MySQL-python.
+[Django](https://docs.djangoproject.com/en/1.4/intro/install/) has extensive documentation on how to download and install it with some links to help with MySQL installation.
+MySQL-python is mostly easy to install, but there are some tricks for OSX.
-Try the code below after changing the mysql directory to match your installed version.
+For OSX, try the code below (modify the PATH to match your installed version)

 ```